drooryck/chessish-cs50/DESIGN.md

-INSTRUCTIONS: A “design document” for your project in the form of a Markdown file called DESIGN.md that discusses, technically, how you implemented your project and why you made the design decisions you did.
-Your design document should be at least several paragraphs in length.
-Whereas your documentation is meant to be a user’s manual, consider your design document your opportunity to give the staff a technical tour of your project underneath its hood.

 (1500 words)

 DESIGN:
 Dries (worked a lot on frontend and some backend).
 Technical tour of project.

     HOW THINGS WORK: